A Poet (film)

-A Poet (Spanish: Un poeta) is a 2025 tragicomedy film written, co-produced and directed by Simón Mesa Soto.
+A Poet (Un poeta) is a 2025 tragicomedy film written, co-produced and directed by Simón Mesa Soto.
 An international co-production between Colombia, Germany and Sweden, the film stars Ubeimar Rios, Rebeca Andrade, Guillermo Cardona, Allison Correa, Margarita Soto and Humberto Restrepo.

 The film had its world premiere in the Un Certain Regard section of the 2025 Cannes Film Festival on 19 May 2025, where it won the section's Jury Prize.
 It was theatrically released in Colombia on 28 August 2025 by OTH.
-It was selected as the Colombian entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Colombian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Premise

 Oscar Restrepo's obsession with poetry has brought him no glory.
 Aging and erratic, he has become the cliche of the poet in the shadows.
 When he meets Yurlady, a teenage girl, he helps cultivate her talent.